 Mass retail compresses further.
 Fast fashion at 50,000+ pieces per style with two-week design-to-shelf cycles uses polyester-base fabrics, simplified construction, and quote-low-then-volume pricing.
 The manufacturing group that wins fast fashion contracts is not the same group that develops a 22 momme silk dress with French seams and bias-cut panels for a Premium DTC capsule.
 The cost structure, the QC discipline, and the fabric vocabulary are different operations.

 Luxury sits on the other side.
-A brand pricing above $800 retail and running below 100 pieces per style typically works with European ateliers or specialty workshops at $200+ per-piece manufacturing cost.
-Premium DTC overlaps with luxury on construction quality and fabric tier — but the price point that lets Premium DTC scale through Shopify ($180-$450 retail typical) requires a manufacturing operation calibrated for 100 to 2,000-piece runs at competitive cost, not bespoke pricing.
+A brand running below 100 pieces per style typically works with European ateliers or specialty workshops at bespoke per-piece cost.
+Premium DTC overlaps with luxury on construction quality and fabric tier — but the price point that lets Premium DTC scale through Shopify requires a manufacturing operation calibrated for 100 to 2,000-piece runs at competitive cost, not bespoke pricing.
 Deepwove sits in that exact band.

 The China clothing manufacturer landscape is dominated by operations calibrated to wholesale or mass retail.
 The 100-piece MOQ does not pencil on a mass production line.
 The fabric vocabulary required for Premium DTC silk and knit does not exist inside fast fashion factories.
 The development team that translates a founder's mood board into a graded pattern is not present in a CMT-only operation.
 Deepwove is one of a small number of China-based manufacturers structurally calibrated to Premium DTC — and the factory disclosure is honest about this scope, not stretched to fit any inbound brief.